-c.
-Equipment.
-For any equipment, a description of the item and associated costs is required, including a description of how it will be used in the project.
-Equipment purchases also require a lease vs. purchase assessment.
-Note that equipment is defined as tangible personal property (including information technology systems) having a useful life of more than one year and a per-unit acquisition cost which equals or exceeds the lesser of the capitalization level established by the non-Federal entity for financial statement purposes, or \$5,000.
-See 2 CFR 200.33 Equipment, and see 2 CFR 200.313.

-Non-Federal applicants should identify, if this information is known when submitting the grant application, who they plan to request that NOAA transfer equipment or property ownership titles to after the project ends.
+For any equipment, a description of the item and associated costs or price is required, including a description of how it will be used in the project.
+Note that equipment is defined as tangible personal property (including information technology systems) having a useful life of more than one year and a per-unit acquisition cost which equals or exceeds the lesser of the capitalization level established by the non-federal entity for financial statement purposes, or \$5,000.
+See 2 CFR 200.33 Equipment, 2 CFR 200.313, and 2 CFR 200.317-326.
+Non-federal applicants should identify, if this information is known when submitting the grant application, who they plan to request that NOAA transfer equipment or property ownership titles to after the project ends.
 The decision on grant ownership requests will be made by the Grants Officer during the grant closeout process.

 The cost or price, purpose, and method of selection for identified and planned acquisition contracts should be thoroughly justified in the Budget Narrative.
 Describe products or services to be obtained and indicate the applicability or necessity of each to the project.
-Procurements are subject to policies described in 2 CFR 200.317-326.
+Procurements are subject to policies described in 2 CFR 200.317 - .326.
 For "to be determined," describe plans for selection.